KipCollo/CPP-Revision/oop/classes&objects/readme.md

 ## Creating an object

-In C++, an object is created from a class.

-To create an object of MyClass, specify the class name, followed by the object name.
+In C++, an object is created from a class.To create an object of MyClass, specify the class name, followed by the object name.

 To access the class attributes (myNum and myString), use the dot syntax (.) on the object:

 ```cpp
 Student std;  // Create an object of MyClass